ehharding/Angular-Laws/.github/README.md

 </div>

 ## Executive Summary
-A modern fan fiction website for the modern web... at least that's my goal!
+A modern fan fiction website for the modern web… at least that's my goal!
 I don't see any super nice-looking or user-friendly fan fiction websites out there, and I honestly want one.
-So, I'm building one! starting with the frontend design and hopefully later on with the backend.
+So, I'm building one! starting with the frontend design and hopefully later with the backend.
 I'm doing this to gain some architecture and general full-stack experience along with knowledge in various modern toolkits and programming paradigms (outside my main job, of course, so time spent developing is limited).

 ## Developer Environment Recommended Setup
 To build from source and to contribute to the project, you will need to do a couple of things to get going.
 It is my goal that every developer have the same development environment configuration.
-So, this section will go over both the tools required to work on the project and also the recommended general setup.
+So, this section will go over both the tools required to work on the project and the recommended general setup.

 ### IDE And Project Setup
 First, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/) (which comes with [npm](https://npmjs.com)) installed on your computer.
 You must download